holmesjr42/E_I_networks/README.md

   * checking the stability of WCEInetwork when e=1

 #### ssn
-  * Implementation of The stablized Supralinear Network (Rubin, Van Hooser, & Miller, 2015)
+  * Implementation of The Stablized Supralinear Network (Rubin, Van Hooser, & Miller, 2015)